Constitution & Bylaws

-- Any agreement or contract entered into by a Section shall have advance approval of the individual section’s Executive Board.
-If liability exceeds the Section’s available funds, prior notification shall be made to the NHLA Association Executive Board for the purpose of obtaining the required advance approval.
+- Any agreement or contract entered into by any Section must have advance approval of that section’s Executive Board.
+If liability exceeds the Section’s available funds, prior notification shall be made to NHLA’s Executive Board for the purpose of obtaining the required advance approval.

 - Dissolution of Sections shall be of two types:

 - Voluntary – a Section may dissolve itself as provided in its By-laws.